JonasKoenig/CodeOnMyMind/learn-python/README.md

 # Learn Python

+In my opinion Python is a great language for both beginners and veterans.
+It has a very easy syntax resulting in a steep learning curve.
+Shorthands allow more experienced programmers to write elegant code using only a few lines of code.

 <details>
-<summary>All Lessons</summary>
+<summary><b>All Lessons</b></summary>

 - [Lesson 01](#lesson-01)
 - [Lesson 02](#lesson-02)
 - [Lesson 03](#lesson-03)
 - [Lesson 04](#lesson-04)

 </details>

 <details>
-  <summary>Installation</summary>

-  In my opinion Python is a great language for both beginners and veterans.
-It has a very easy syntax resulting in a steep learning curve.
-Shorthands allow more experienced programmers to write elegant code using only a few lines of code.
+  <summary><b>Installation</b></summary>

   Beware of the two Python versions.
 Python 2.7 is still used, but support for it will stop in early 2020.
 Therefore this tutorial will use Python 3.